A brand shows presence – 2008-today

 Today as well, sustainable action always determines our development.
 Thus the line of the family-run company is being continued, even after the move of the company's owners to the Supervisory Board and Board of Trustees in 2014.
-Today the management board is comprised of the leaders of the business areas, Michael Kümpfel, Bernhard Niklewitz, and Ulrich Schmidt, all have extensive leadership experience, and have been closely associated with MEWA for many years.
+Today the management board is comprised of the leaders of the business areas, Bernhard Niklewitz, Michael Kümpfel, Ulrich Schmidt und Hans Peter Weidling, all have extensive leadership experience, and have been closely associated with MEWA for many years.
 They manage the business in the spirit of the family enterprise and are successfully continuing to implement the strategy of sustainable expansion: The operations in Immenhausen, Hameln and Manching have also been extended, new operations are in development in Saarlouis and in Weil im Schönbuch.
 In 2015 new transhipment centres were opened in Remy and Prague, another one is in planning in Rome.
 Thus we are investing in the future.
 It is not what will be important tomorrow, but rather what will be important the day after tomorrow that motivates us, inspires us and drives us forward.

 2000-2008 A European enterprise

 With our products we will develop additional new target groups in the new millennium.
 Among other things, MEWA intensifies its concentration on the development of highly specialised protective clothing and brings a completely new generation of heat and flame protection clothing on the market.